 spending is set to get a boost.

-of major capital expenditure, adherence to the budget covering all
+firm, proper appraisal of major capital expenditure, adherence to the budget covering all

 Internal Control System and its adequacy: